Time Off / Leave Policies

 Sick Time

-• If a family member (see below) needs care for a mental or physical illness, injury, or health condition, or needs a medical diagnosis or preventative medical care.
+• If a family member needs care for a mental or physical illness, injury, or health condition, or needs a medical diagnosis or preventative medical care.
+(Please see below for which family members paid sick leave can be used for.)

-• If your workplace or your child’s school or place of care has been closed for any health-related reason by order of a public official.
+• If your workplace or your child’s school or place of care has been closed for any health-related reason by order of a public official or after the declaration of an emergency by a local or state government or agency, or by the federal government.

 Vacation Time

 Vacation time is accrued by full-time employees.
-All employees are required to make a request, using the online payroll portal, at least two weeks prior to their scheduling supervisor.
+All employees are required to make a request, using the SmartLinx Go mobile app, at least two weeks prior to the requested vacation time off.
+(Available on the Apple & Android app stores)

 • Any conflict in vacation requests will be decided based on Company needs and the needs of the People We Support